Thalaivii

 The film was launched officially on Jayalalithaa's birth anniversary on 24 February 2019.
 Initially the film was titled Thalaivi in Tamil and Jaya in Hindi, but the makers later planned to release it under the title Thalaivi in Hindi as well.
 Principal shooting began on 10 November 2019 and completed in December 2020.
 The film release was postponed due to rise in COVID-19 cases and lockdown in Maharashtra.
 It was later rescheduled to release on 10 September 2021, with the new title Thalaivii.

-Made with a budget of ₹100 crore, the film earned ₹4.76 crore in its first week, and was a box office failure.
-The film received mixed response upon release, film critics praised Ranaut and Swamy's strong performances but criticised the screenplay of the film.
-Several publications ranked the film on various year-end best films lists of 2021.
+Made with a budget of ₹100 crore, the film earned ₹4.76 crore in its first week, and was a box office bomb.
+The film received a mixed response upon release, critics praised Ranaut and Swamy's performances but criticised the screenplay.
+It received four Filmfare Award nominations, including Best Actress for Ranaut, which was later revoked.